teaconmc/Biluochun-2021/README.md

 Array can be empty if no participtants are known to te system (oof).

+This endpoint returns paginated result by default.
+The following query parameters are available to control pagination behavior:

+  - `page`: specify the page index to display, default to `1` i.e. the first page.
+  - `size`: specify the page size (i.e. number of users in a single page), default to `10`.
+  - `all`: If `true`, then return result contains all users (i.e. bypasses pagination).

+All of the query parameters listed here are OPTIONAL.

+Array MAY also be empty if an invalid page number is specified.
+Example: if there are only 20 users, but a `GET /api/users/?page=3` query is received, then the result is an empty array.

 ### `GET /api/users/<user_id>`

 Retrieves information about a particular participtant.
 If the requested participtant exists,